wbillybrown/wbillybrown.github.io/transport-and-directions.markdown

 #### By Car

-Since St Andrews is a small town, parking is quite limited and if you drive around within the town, it might be difficult to find a space.
-On street parking in the centre of town is metered.
+Since St Andrews is a small but popular town, parking is quite limited, and if you drive around within the town it might be difficult to find a space.

+North Street, where St Salvator's Chapel is, has plenty of on street parking, but it is metered and can get quite busy.
+The Scores, behind the chapel, has additional parking, and there is a small car park on North Street near Ziggy's restaurant.
+Rufflets has free parking available.

 Larger, free car parks are available on the edges of town on the North Haugh and by West Sands.